 Sixes are best known for being persistent and hard-working.
 They tend to stick with a project through to the end.
 They tend to treat relationships the same way, as they are loyal and steadfast to the friends, families, and workplaces that they belong to.

 However, sixes have downsides as well.
-They can plan for the worst and have over-anxious feelings about doomsday scenarios in which all goes wrong around them.
+They can plan for the worst and have over-anxious feelings about doomsday scenarios that all go wrong around them.
 Because of their tendency for loyalty, they sometimes take it to a fault and hang on to relationships far longer than they should.

 Enneagram Stance Three: The Withdrawn Stance

 Finally, types four, five, and nine fall into the withdrawn category.